Are you considering adding dashcams to your fleet and concerned about pushback from your drivers?

 EROAD’s Clarity Dashcam products, for instance, offer front-facing or dual front/driver-facing configurations, as well as optional in-cab audio recording.
 If you choose a camera that includes a driver-facing option or audio recording, be upfront about it and explain why – and be sure you are following any state-specific rules about using recording devices.

-A dash cam like Clarity achieves that balance.
-It records continuously.
-However, clips are only uploaded to the cloud when there is a critical event (harsh breaking, sharp acceleration, sharp cornering), when a driver manually activates the camera or when an authorized user requests a clip.
+Our Clarity Dashcam products achieve that balance.
+They record continuously, but clips are only uploaded to the cloud when there is a critical event (harsh breaking, sharp acceleration, sharp cornering), when a driver manually activates the camera, or when an authorized user requests a clip.

 Develop a Camera Policy